iotashan/ai-dev-tasks/yolo-task-list.md

 4. Generate specific follow-up tasks from answers

 ## Task Implementation
+1. Use `zen:planner` before starting each parent task
-1. Complete tasks sequentially in order
+2. Complete tasks sequentially in order
-2. Mark sub-tasks `[x]` immediately upon completion
+3. Mark sub-tasks `[x]` immediately upon completion
-3. Run tests after each sub-task
+4. Run tests after each sub-task
-4. Commit after each sub-task (not just parent tasks)
+5. Commit after each sub-task (not just parent tasks)
-5. Mark parent `[x]` only after ALL sub-tasks complete
+6. Mark parent `[x]` only after ALL sub-tasks complete
+7. Use `zen:debugger` if tests fail or errors occur

 ## Auto-Compaction Protocol
 When conversation is auto-compacted:
 1. Re-read this entire document
-2. List and verify all MCP servers
+2. List and verify all MCP servers (especially zen:planner, zen:consensus, zen:debugger)
 3. Review current task list state
 4. Check after-tasks-list for pending items
 5. Resume from last completed task